Helmi Zambin

-Mohammad Helmi bin Haji Zambin is a Bruneian professional footballer who plays as a right-sided full-back or midfielder for DPMM FC and the Brunei national team.
+Mohammad Helmi bin Haji Zambin is a Bruneian footballer who plays as a right-sided full-back or midfielder for Kasuka FC of the Brunei Super League.

 Club career

-Helmi began his career with Indera SC of the Brunei Premier League.
-He moved to AH United for the 2007-08 season, and the following year was selected to play for Brunei's sole professional club, DPMM FC.
-He went back to Indera SC on loan for the two seasons the FIFA ban on Brunei was in effect.
+Helmi began his career with AH United from 2004 to 2008.
+The following year he was selected to play for Brunei's sole professional club, DPMM FC.
+He went to Indera SC on loan for the two seasons the FIFA ban on Brunei was in effect.

 After the appointment of Steve Kean, Helmi only made 5 appearances in the 2014 S.League.
 Kean converted him to a right-sided full-back in the following season to help him gain more playing time.
 He made 15 appearances as DPMM won their first S.League title.

 With Rene Weber at the helm, Helmi established himself as the first-choice right-back for the club in the 2018 season.
 He scored his first league goal in five years slotting a rebound against Geylang International in a 2–6 victory on 10 June.
 With DPMM dominating the competition wherever they play, Helmi won the 2019 Singapore Premier League as well as the 2022 Brunei FA Cup playing for the royalty-owned club.
+He was released from the club on 7 February 2024, bringing an end to a 15-year affiliation.

+Helmi subsequently signed for Kasuka FC who gained entry to the preliminary stage of the 2024–25 Shopee Cup as Bruneian league champions.
+He made his debut on 24 July 2024 as a substitute in the play-offs second leg against Shan United of Myanmar where the Bruneian club succumbed to a 3–1 defeat.

+Helmi became league champions with Kasuka at the 2024–25 Brunei Super League with an unbeaten record in 13 games.

 International career

+Youth

+Helmi was selected for the Brunei under-21 team that competed in the 2007 Hassanal Bolkiah Trophy.
+He was a starter for the host's first match which was a 2–2 draw against Cambodia on 3 March 2007.
+Two days later against the Philippines, Helmi scored six minutes from time to spark a comeback for the Young Wasps and win the match 2–3 from 2–0 down after an equaliser from Abdul Hafiz Ahad and a winner through Kamarul Ariffin Ramlee just a minute into injury time.

+Helmi made appearances for Brunei under-23 at the 2008 Sukma Games football tournament, netting the first goal in a 3–1 win against Sarawak.